yafatek/turqV2/content/_index.md

 ---

 #### Currently serving Massachusetts.
-More States coming very soon.
+More States coming very soon, so go ahead and participate!

   ANY AND ALL FEEDBACK, EMAIL [tim@turq.io](mailto:tim@turq.io)

 #### Sponsors

 1. Select “Create New Competition!” below, to submit your idea for Citizen Legislation.
-2. Work with the team to set the competition prize level.
-3. Review legislation finalists.
+2. Review legislation finalists.
-4. Payout prize funds the the winner.
+3. Payout prize funds the the winner.
-5. Turq submits the bill to the State House automatically.
+4. Turq submits the bill to the State House automatically.

 #### Drafters